 Small business showcase returns with new programs, events to celebrate Sonoma County entrepreneurs

-Santa Rosa Metro Chamber’s largest networking event and business expo returns next week with new features and resources to celebrate local during Small Business Week.
+Santa Rosa Metro Chamber’s largest networking event and business expo returns this week with new features and resources to celebrate local during Small Business Week.

 Nearly 100 local businesses and community leaders from industries like tech, finance, manufacturing, restaurants, wineries and breweries will demonstrate their products and services during Showcase Sonoma County from 4 to 8 p.m.
 May 3 at the Luther Burbank Center for the Arts in Santa Rosa.